Access Greene County Public Records (Marital Status, Court Cases, Warrants & More)

 Interested persons may also make an in-person visit to the address above.
 The costs and forms of payments are the same as for mail-in requests.

-To obtain records before 1991, requestors should contact the Greene County Records Center and Archives or call 937.562.6487.
+To obtain records before 1991, requestors should contact the Greene County Records Center & Archives or call 937.562.6487.

 Select the “Dissolution of Marriage” or “Divorce/Legal Separation/Annul” case types and enter the names of the parties being searched for.
 It is also possible to search using case status or case number.